 La Pocha strives to eradicate myths of purity and dissolve borders surrounding culture, ethnicity, gender, language, and métier.
 Sadly, at this point in time, these are still considered radical acts.

 Pocha’s membership is constantly shifting.
-Current core members include: Guillermo Gómez-Peña, Saúl García-López, Emma Tramposch, Michele Ceballos Michot, Balitronika Gómez and Nayla Altamirano.
-Ex-core members include: Dani d’Emilia, Daniel Brittany Chávez, Roberto Sifuentes, Violeta Luna, Juan Ybarra and Erica Mott.
+Current and ex-members inculde: Guillermo Gómez-Peña, Saúl García-López, Emma Tramposch, Michele Ceballos Michot, Balitronika Gómez, Nayla Altamirano, Dani d’Emilia, Daniel B. Chávez, Roberto Sifuentes, Violeta Luna, Juan Ybarra and Erica Mott.
 Honorary members include Lois Keidan, James Luna, Heather Haynes, Guillermo Galindo, Gustavo Vazquez, Orlando Britto-Jinorio, Gabriela Salgado, Rachel Rodgers, Gabriela Leon, and Reverend Billy.
 There are also more than 30 associates spread throughout 10 different countries including Natalie Brewster Nguyen, Allison Wyper, Marcos Najera, Maria Alejandra Estrada, Gerardo Juarez, Nayla Altamirano, Lucas Avendaño and many more incredible artists.